VY-L/AdvancedTracking/README.md

 `!!at list scoreboard(s) <scoreboard_name>` see all trackers in a scoreboard

+Note here that you can also not write show\
 `!!at show tracker <tracker_name>` show detail of a tracker

 `!!at show component <tracker_name> <component_name>` show detail of a component